VVARC's Community Service History

 The VVARC sponsors four Technician Level classes per year.
 The purpose of these classes is not to simply 'pass' the exam but rather to learn how to use HAM radios after you PASS the exam.
 Instruction includes both powerpoint presentations and hands on familiarization with various HAM radio equipment.

 If you have any questions or wish to register for a class simply go to our classes page for contact and class information.
-Pre-registration, at least one week prior to the first class is strongly recommended.
-There is an additional $10 charge if you just show up at the door.
+Pre-registration, at least one week prior to the first class is mandatory.
+Strongly recommend that you contact POC at least 30 DAYS prior to the class.
+This expanded time will allow you to order a copy of the textbook, via internet, and begin reading well before the class starts.
+There is an additional $10.00 charge if you just show up at the door.